 - Transcriptions transform content into something searchable.
 The best way to improve searchability is to have the entire text available.

-If you’ve never given Callnote speech-to-text service a try, there’s more good news: you get 30 minutes of free transcription one-time.
-Additional files/minutes are just $0.04 per minute.
+If you’ve never given Callnote automated transcription speech-to-text service a try, there’s more good news: you get 30 minutes of free transcription one-time.
+Additional files/minutes are just $0.04 or $0.06 per minute (depending on the service provider).
 Here’s how you can automatically transcribe your next audio file in just a few minutes.
 We’ll walk you through the very simple three-step process.

 - Select a file you need to transcribe.

-Click edit the file in Callnote Library and you’ll have Callnote Editor opened.
 From here, using our transcription service is super easy.
-Click “Transcribe”, then click confirm in the dialog box.
-When the transcription is ready the Transcribe button will become “Edit Transcription”.
+Select either IBM Watson or Google Speech service provider, select the language you conversation was made in, then click confirm in the dialog box.
+When the transcription is ready the Transcribe button will be changed to “Edit Transcription”.

 You can typically expect your transcript to arrive within few minutes, but the process can take longer depending on your file length.